-When a pet is booked in for a procedure at the vet clinic, a step-by-step process follows to ensure the owners understand the procedure and what is involved; the case is allocated to a veterinarian to review and prepare, the patient is ready.
+When a pet is booked in for a procedure at the vet clinic, a step-by-step process follows to ensure the owners understand the procedure and what is involved; the case is allocated to a veterinarian to review and prepare, and the patient is ready.
 The veterinary nursing team mainly drives the entire process.

 In this blog, we will go through the steps involved, the expectations from the nursing team and some tips for managing anaesthetics under the guidance/direction of the veterinary surgeon.
 Hopefully, this can shed some light on one of the primary roles of a veterinary nurse in a clinical setting.